ramshankar29/getting-cleaning-data-project/README.md

 ## Getting and Cleaning Data Project

-Heather Wade
+Shankar Ram

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Repo for the submission of the course project for Getting and Cleaning Data course/ week 4.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent